weberdc/find_hccs/README.md

 _Finding sets of accounts that appear to coordinate their behaviour in social media._

 This project provides a pipeline of processing steps to uncover _highly coordinating communities_ (HCCs) within _latent coordination networks_ (LCNs) built through inferring connects between social media actors based on their behaviour.
-It also provides a number of supporting scripts and analysis tools for evaluating the pipeline's performance, plus datasets on which it has been tested for the following publication:
+It also provides a number of supporting scripts and analysis tools for evaluating the pipeline's performance, plus datasets on which it has been tested for the following publications:

-Weber, D. & Neumann, F., "Who's in the gang?
+- Weber, D. and Neumann, F. 2020.
+"Who's in the gang?
 Revealing coordinating communities on social media", _The 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining_, _ASONAM 2020_, The Hague, Netherlands, 7-10 December, (accepted). ([arXiv:2010.08180](https://arxiv.org/abs/2010.08180))

+- Weber, D. 2019.
+"On Coordinated Online Behaviour", Poster presented at _The Fourth Annual Australian Social Network Analysis Conference 2019_, _ASNAC 2019_, Adelaide, South Australia, 28-29 November.
+Available [here](https://www2.slideshare.net/derekweber/on-coordinated-online-behaviour)
+- Weber, D., Nasim, M., Falzon, L. and Mitchell, L. 2020.
+"Revealing social bot communities through coordinated behaviour during the 2020 US Democratic and Republican National Conventions", Talk presented at _The Fifth Annual Australian Social Network Analysis Conference 2020_, _ASNAC 2020_, Perth, Western Australia, 26-27 November.

 ## Dependencies